Piotr1215/katacoda-scenarios/k8s-networking/k8s-networking-services/intro.md

 By introducing the *service* abstraction we have decoupled actual workloads from communication mechanism.
 This allows us to take advantage of the dynamic nature of Kubernetes infrastructure and unlocked additional possibilities like scaling, separation of layers etc. Kubernetes can now move pods to other nodes, scale them or destroy and re-create without causing disruption to our application.

-This time for each scenario we are going to use formalized notation called [Gherkin Syntax](https://docs.specflow.org/projects/specflow/en/latest/Gherkin/Gherkin-Reference.html).
+This time for each step we are going to use formalized notation called [Gherkin Syntax](https://docs.specflow.org/projects/specflow/en/latest/Gherkin/Gherkin-Reference.html).
 This will help us better express goals and conditions of our experiments.

-> [!NOTE]
 > Typically we would use testing framework like [Specflow](https://docs.specflow.org/projects/specflow/en/latest/index.html) or [Cucumber](https://cucumber.io/),
 > but for the purpose of learning we are going to execute steps in the Katacoda environment manually.

-Let's describe our scenarios and head to my [Katacoda Scenario](https://www.katacoda.com/decoder/courses/k8s-networking/k8s-networking-services) and experiment on your own!
+Let's dive in!